Sly Stone: Later years

 Stone went on to record four more albums as a solo artist (only High on You (1975) was released under just his name; the other three were released under the "Sly & The Family Stone" name).
 In 1976, Stone assembled a new Family Stone and released Heard Ya Missed Me, Well I'm Back.
 1979's Back on the Right Track followed, and in 1982 Ain't But the One Way was released, which began as a collaborative album with George Clinton, but was scrapped and later completed by producer Stewart Levine for release.
 None of these later albums achieved much success.

 Stone also collaborated with Funkadelic on The Electric Spanking of War Babies (1981), but was unable to reinvigorate his career.
 In the early 1980s Sly Stone was also part of a George Clinton/Funkadelic family project with Muruga Booker called "The Soda Jerks".

 In June 1983, Stone was arrested and charged with cocaine possession in Fort Myers, Florida.
 He served 3 years probation, and was then jailed again for violating parole.

 Stone managed to do a short tour with Bobby Womack in the summer of 1984. and in 1986, Stone was featured on a track and its music video from Jesse Johnson's album Shockadelica called "Crazay".

-In 1985, Stone released a single, "Eek-ah-Bo Static Automatic", from the Soul Man soundtrack, and the song "I'm the Burglar" from the Burglar soundtrack.
+In 1986, Stone released the single "Eek-ah-Bo-Static Automatic" and sang a duet version of "Love and Affection" with Martha Davis of The Motels for the Soul Man soundtrack.
+The following year, he contributed the song "I'm the Burglar" to the Burglar soundtrack.
 He also co-wrote and co-produced "Just Like A Teeter-Totter", which appeared on a Bar-Kays album from 1989.

 In 1990, he gave an energetic vocal performance on the Earth, Wind & Fire song "Good Time".
 Stone also shared lead vocals with Bobby Womack on "When the Weekend Comes" from Womack's 1993 album I Still Love You.
 In 1992, Sly and the Family Stone appeared on the Red Hot Organization's dance compilation album, Red Hot + Dance, contributing an original track, "Thank You (Falettinme Be Mice Elf Agin) (Todds CD Mix)."
 The album attempted to raise awareness and money in support of the AIDS epidemic, and all proceeds were donated to AIDS charities.

 In 1995, ex-landlord Chase Mellon III accused Stone of trashing the Beverly Hills mansion Mellon rented to him in 1993.
 Mellon says that he found bathrooms smeared with gold paint, marble floors blackened, windows broken and a gaunt Stone emerging from a guest house to say, "You’re spying on me."
 Sly Jr., then studying to be a recording engineer, told People, "Nobody purposely destroyed the house.
 I’d thrown parties.
 My dad had a few get-togethers.
 We weren't aware of the damage."
 The damage, however, was not just superficial.
 "Sly never grew out of drugs," says ex-wife Silva.
 "He lost his backbone and destroyed his future."